AviatrixSystems/Docs/HowTos/copilot_overview.rst

 - **Network Behavior Analytics** – Alert on anomalies detected that deviate from the custom routine traffic patterns of your own cloud workloads

+ - **Secured Networking** – Network segmentation for inter-VPC/VNet connectivity (reachability) of your Aviatrix multi-cloud transit

+ - **Egress Control** – Egress traffic details of URLs, domains, and IP addresses being accessed outside of your Aviatrix transit network

+ - **Geoblocking** – Block IP traffic coming into and coming from a country

+- **CostIQ** – Detailed traffic distribution analysis for your cost centers, including traffic flowing to shared-service resource hosts by Cloud Account, by Cost Center, by VPC/VNet, and by Gateway

 Deployment Model
 ------------------

-CoPilot is deployed as an all-in-one virtual appliance and is available on AWS, Azure, GCP, and OCI MarketPlaces.
+CoPilot is deployed as an all-in-one virtual appliance and is available on AWS, Azure, GCP, and OCI marketplaces.

 CoPilot works in tandem with Aviatrix Controller; in order to use CoPilot, you must have an operational Aviatrix Controller.

 Aviatrix Controller and CoPilot are not required to be collocated.
 It is possible to run them in separate VPCs/VNets or separate cloud providers (in multi-cloud environments).
+If CoPilot is located in the same VPC/VNet as your Controller, specifying a private IP can increase operational bandwidth and potentially save on cost.

 Licensing and Trials
 ---------------------